laactech/django-login-required-all/README.md

 ## Integration with Django REST Framework

 Django REST Framework is not part of Django and uses its own authentication system.
-For this reason, you need to make all of your DRF views public.
+For this reason, you need to make all of your DRF views public and rely on DRF's authentication system.

 ### Example